Anchal-Dubeyy/github-demo-anchal/README.md

 # github-demo-anchal
 Hi this is my  first repository.
-I am learning github
+I am learning github. okay now i have the clone in my system